 Most contributions to a 401(k) plan are made on a pre-tax basis.
 For these pre-tax contributions, employees do not have to pay federal income tax on the amount of the income that they defer into their 401(k) retirement account.

-The individual pre-tax contribution limit for 401(k) plans are set by the IRS annually and shown in the table below.
+The individual pre-tax contribution limit for 401(k) plans are adjusted by the IRS annually and shown in the table below.

 A SEP IRA is a Simplified Employee Pension Plan.
 Under a SEP IRA , an employer makes contributions into a traditional IRA account that is set up for the employees of the small business, subject to certain limits and conditions.
 This also holds true for self-employed individuals.